metaclass-nl/switch-language-example-globalize/README.md

   whick is too late and hard to debug.
 - In development mode Globalize Webpack Plugin only includes localization data for the development locale, so changing the locale a runtime will allways cause errors.

 The price you pay for using production mode is slower compilation, especially if you include many supportedLocales.
 But (re)loading in the browser will be faster because of the bundles to be loaded will be much smaller.

+Furthermore, if you change your messages or formatters you may need to stop and restart Webpack.

 ## Requirements